hexedtech/codemp-nvim/README.md

  * download the internal demo bundle from [here](https://github.com/hexedtech/codemp-nvim/releases/tag/v0.1)
  * place the whole `codemp` folder under your `.config/nvim/lua` directory
  * add `CODEMP = require('codemp')` at the end of your `init.lua`
+`codemp-nvim` reads some global vim variables for configuration:
+ * `vim.g.codemp_username` will be used when connecting instead of prompting for username
+ * `vim.g.codemp_password` will be used when connecting instead of prompting for password
+ * `vim.g.codemp_neo_tree` will enable the neo-tree window, instead of the crude integrated one

 ## building
 this plugin relies on the native codemp lua bindings: just compile the main `codemp` project with `lua` feature enabled